couriersystems/onboarding-book/instructions/gg4l2.md

 > 6. Set an expiration time.
 > 7. Click `ACTIVATE` again at the bottom.
 In the pop up, enter the name of the schools that you have purchased SmartPass for.
 Then hit `SEND REQUEST`

-Once you have submitted a request to add SmartPass through GG4L connect, your tech contact will reach out to you once the request has been approved and your accounts have been synced.
+Once you have submitted a request to add SmartPass through GG4L Connect, your tech contact will reach out to you once the request has been approved and your accounts have been synced.